catamuscalu/analyticsSimulator/README.md

 Create a small CLI dashboard, that on each 10 seconds will display:

-- average number of users
+- number of users connected (unique user_id)

+- number of active sessions (unique session_id)

-- number of unique users
+- number of login events from beginning of simulation

-- average time a user spends on the site (optional)
+- average session duration

 Notes: